Poly polyamory LGBT LGBTQ ethnic minority adhd autistic

 If you’re curious about working together, I offer a free 15-minute consultation to explore whether we might be a good fit.
 Please reach out using the Contact Me form below.

 If therapy doesn’t feel like the right fit for you right now, there’s still a lot you can do on your own to support your healing and growth.
 I’ve put together a page with resources for working with Long COVID, ME/CFS, and chronic pain, which you can find [HERE], as well as a separate page for more general self-guided work [HERE].
+If you have any questions about the materials, you're welcome to email me about it.

 Training and Experience